FAForever/wiki-pages/Beginner-1v1-Guide.md

 tank - scout - 5 tanks
 and the other 20%
 2 arty - 1 MAA

-### Air?
-Want to go second air?
-Change the 1 PG to 3 PGs and you have the resources for air.
-Want to assist your ACU with 2 engis?
-Build 2 additional PGs before your next factory and you're good to go.
-Want to eco up more?
-Just skip a factory or two entirely.

 ## Recommended Starter Faction
 When starting a game, you can choose between 4 different factions, each with their own advantages and disadvantages.
 In general feel free to play whatever faction suits you the best, ***but be aware that especially Aeon comes with some downsides such as a very micro intense T1 stage.
 While the faction choice won't be the reason you'll lose games, it can impact your improvement speed if you're picking Aeon.***